mohdmohsin0403/openCV/README.md

 ### 3. Median Blurring

-The Median blur operation is similar to the other averaging methods.
-Here, the function `cv.medianBlur()` takes the median of all the pixels under the kernel area and the central element is replaced with this median value.
-This is highly effective against salt-and-pepper noise in an image.
-But in median blurring, the central element is always replaced by some pixel value in the image.
-It reduces the noise effectively.
-Its kernel size should be a positive odd integer.
-This operation processes the edges while removing the noise.
+The Median blur operation is same as the other averaging methods.
+The function `cv.medianBlur()` takes the median of all the pixels in the kernel area.
+Then the central element is replaced with the median value.
+This is very fruitful against salt-and-pepper noise in an image.
+But in this type of method, the central element is always replaced by some pixel value in the image. this operqation reduces the noise effectively.
+The kernel size given should be a positive odd integer.
+The process processes the edges while removing the noise.

-In this demo, I added a 50% noise to our original image and applied median blurring.
+In this demo, we have added a 50% noise to the original image and applied median blurring.
 Check the result:

 ```python